NIAENGD/ReimagineDoomscrolling/docs/overview.md

 ### Processing Steps
 1. The extension gathers video links and attempts to download official subtitles.
 If none are available it requests audio transcription from the local server.
-2. Each transcript is processed inside the extension using a hidden ChatGPT tab—first for scoring, then for rewriting as an article.
+2. Each transcript is processed inside the extension using the focused ChatGPT popup—first for scoring, then for rewriting as an article.
 3. Results are stored in extension storage and presented on an internal page sorted by total score.
-Users can like or dislike a video which triggers optional watch-through actions in the hidden YouTube tab.
+Users can like or dislike a video which triggers optional watch-through actions in the focused YouTube popup.

 ## Default Prompts
 ### Scoring